-Contents Section Description Safety Management System IAGSA Recommended Safety Management System Elements 3 Planning - All Operations Planning activities required for all survey operations 7 Operating Standards IAGSA Recommended Practices for all types of operations 10 Towed Geophysical Arrays IAGSA Recommended Practices for design and operation of Towed Arrays 19 Geophysical Survey Flight IAGSA Recommended Practices for geophysical survey flight training.
+Contents Section Description Page Safety Management System IAGSA Recommended Safety Management System Elements 3 Planning - All Operations Planning activities required for all survey operations 7 Operating Standards IAGSA Recommended Practices for all types of operations 10 Towed Geophysical Arrays IAGSA Recommended Practices for design and operation of Towed Arrays 19 Geophysical Survey Flight IAGSA Recommended Practices for geophysical survey flight training.
 23 Training Overwater and Offshore IAGSA Recommended Practices for Over Water and Offshore geophysical survey 24 Operations Operations Training Requirements IAGSA Recommended Supplemental Aircrew Training 23 Supplemental Training IAGSA Recommended Additional Safety Training 30 Requirements Flight Performance Monitoring IAGSA Recommendation for Flight Operations Quality Assurance Monitoring 30

-Organization - Safety Management Systems Title IAGSA Recommendation Compliance Explanation of Compliance Level All IAGSA members shall work towards the implementation of a Safety Management System which include as a minimum, the basic components and elements outlined in this section.
-Safety Policy Do you have a Health and Safety Statement and Policy Statement which outlines the the Objectives accountable manager's commitment to, and responsibility for safety?
-(The wording of the policy should reflect the company's philosophy on managing safety and should become the foundation on which the company's SMS is built.) □ No Are specific Health and Safety performance goals set and ⊠ Yes measured? (examples may include X% reduction in injuries, training completion targets, timeframes for follow up to reported issues, etc.) ☐ No Are specific accountabilities defined for those personnel who hold positions of responsibility and/or authority within the organisation that have a direct effect on the safety of the operation? ☐ No Does the SMS identify key personnel responsible for the implementation, maintenance and overall function of ⊠ Yes the SMS? ☐ No
+Organization - Safety Management Systems

+Title IAGSA Recommendation Compliance Explanation of Compliance

+Level

+of a Safety Management System which includes,

+as a minimum, the basic components a nd elements outlined in this section.

+Safety Policy Do you have a Health and Safety

+Statement and Policy Statement which outlines the

+Objectives accountable manager's commitment

+to, and responsibility for safety?
+(The

+wording of the policy should reflect the company's philosophy on managing safety and ∐ No

+should become the foundation on which the

+company's SMS is built.)

+Are specific Health and Safety ⊠ Yes

+performance goals set and ⊠ Yes

+measured? (examples may include X% □ No

+reduction in injuries, training completion targets, timeframes for follow up to reported

+issues, etc.)

+Are specific accountabilities defined

+for those personnel who hold ⊠ Yes

+positions of responsibility and/or □ No

+authority within the organisation that

+have a direct effect on the safety of

+the operation?

+Does the SMS identify key personnel ⊠ Yes

+responsible for the implementation,

+maintenance and overall function of □ No

+the SMS?

-Is emergency response planning including coordination with clients, emergency services and other organizations defined and documented? □ No Are all safety processes, policies and practices which define the SMS documented? □ No Does your SMS documentation identify which records must be retained and the period for which they shall be retained for? ☐ No Do you have a drug and alcohol policy including a program to implement that policy? ☐ No Safety Risk Management The process of risk management involve assess their associated risk levels, and le systematic methods to identify hazards, to tigations.
-Does your SMS outline a Hazard Identification process for examining each aspect of the company's operations for the purpose of ☐ No identifying anything (e.g. conditions, situations, practices, behaviors, etc.) that has the potential to cause harm?
+Is emergency response planning including coordination with clients, emergency services and other organizations defined and documented?
+Are all safety processes, policies and practices which define the SMS documented?
+Does your SMS documentation identify which records must be retained and the period for which they shall be retained for?
+Do you have a drug and alcohol policy including a program to implement that policy?
+Safety Risk Management The process of risk management involv assess their associated risk levels, and le systematic methods to identify hazards, to itigations.
+Does your SMS outline a Hazard Identification process for examining each aspect of the company's operations for the purpose of identifying anything (e.g. conditions, situations, practices, behaviors, etc.) that has the potential to cause harm?
 Does your SMS define a safety reporting process so that safety hazards / concerns can be identified, and appropriate actions can be taken?
-Yes No Does your SMS define a process for assessing risk (actual and potential) of all reported hazards?
-Yes No Safety Assurance Does you SMS outline a process for the measurement of safety performance including progress towards goals and objectives?
-Yes No Does your SMS define a process for internal audits and inspections to provide assurance that the policies and procedures are being followed?
-Yes No Does your SMS define a process for the investigation of safety hazards, incidents and accidents with the aim of identifying root causes?
-Yes No Does your SMS define a process to identify and assess the safety impact of any changes that pose a risk to safety? (examples include introduction of a new aircraft type, a new maintenance procedure, changes to key personnel, etc.) Yes No Management of Change Procedure
+Does your SMS define a process for assessing risk (actual and potential) of all reported hazards?
+Safety Assurance Does you SMS outline a process for the measurement of safety performance including progress towards goals and objectives?
+Does your SMS define a process for internal audits and inspections to provide assurance that the policies and procedures are being followed?
+Does your SMS define a process for the investigation of safety hazards, incidents and accidents with the aim of identifying root causes?
+Does your SMS define a process to identify and assess the safety impact of any changes that pose a risk to safety? (examples include introduction of a new aircraft type, a new maintenance procedure, changes to key personnel, etc.)